lkaiser7/HIecoH/README.md

 Calculating probability of runoff across the landscape

 # Data
-“data/” folder contains required data for processing steps All data in this folder has been created and published by other work
+“data/” folder contains required data for processing steps.
+All data in this folder has been created and published by other work.

-“infiltration_data/” contains original and processed infiltration (kfs) data Final output manually created by combining all previously known kfs data “kfs_data/hiecoh_kfs_data.csv”
+“infiltration_data/” contains original and processed infiltration (kfs) data.
+Final output manually created by combining all previously known kfs data
+“kfs_data/hiecoh_kfs_data.csv”.

 # Code
 1_prcp_pdfs_higap.R